Thomas Chatterton Manuscript Project

 'Bristowe Tragedie or The Dethe of Syr Charles Bawdin...' and 'A Short Account of William Cannings, the Person so often mentioned in the preceding Article, Founder of St. Mary Redcliffe's Church in Bristol, Wrote by the foregoing Thomas Roulie, Prieste, in the Year 1460.'

 A total of 21 pages for Chatterton and just 10 for the article on the American Declaration of Independence.
 A silly but fun fact!
-Click the links below the cuttings to read the works:
+Click the links below the images to read the works:

 A Review of Chatterton's Life & Works :